Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Results and Discussion

-The power consumption of the SJA array, measured at various operating voltages and DCs, is presented in figure~\ref{fig:power_consumption}.
-The results reveal a clear linear dependence of the power consumption on the DC, as indicated by the lines of best fit.
+Figure~\ref{fig:power_consumption} presents the power consumption of the SJA array, measured at various operating voltages and DCs.
+The results reveal a clear linear dependence of the power consumption on the DC, as highlighted by the lines of best fit.
 Secondly, an increase in voltage leads to higher power consumption and a steeper slope in the relationship between power consumption and DC, i.e. $\frac{\mathrm{d}P}{\mathrm{d}(DC)}$ increases, as expected.
-Figure~\ref{fig:momentum_vs_power} shows the relationship between the momentum coefficient and the power input.
-The power consumption measurements are the same data points from figure~\ref{fig:power_consumption}, and the momentum coefficients are assumed to scale linearly with the DC.